 1. Environmental Sustainability; Policy and Strategy

-The Management Review as part of our Environmental Management System (EMS) was held July 2017, and the latest version of the Environmental Policy is with the Vice-Chancellor for signature.
-Edits have drawn the document into line with ISO14001:2015 requirements as part of our transition to the new Standard.
+The Management Review as part of our Environmental Management System (EMS) was held January 2018, and the latest version of the Environmental Sustainability Policy was signed March 2018.

 2. Human Resources for Sustainability